-Other case you can run command above is when you use a git submodule and you don’t want to change a thing in the submodule as you are not maintaining it.
+Another scenario where you can utilize the “ci” command is when you’re using a git submodule and you don’t wish to make any modifications to the submodule since you’re not responsible for maintaining it.

 Lockfiles generated by npm v7+ will contain lockfileVersion: 2 : The version of package-lock.json generated on your machine depend the version of npm you are using.
 Lets see which version of package-lock.json associates with which version of npm :

 - lockfileVersion: 2 => npm v7+, which is backwards compatible to v1 lockfiles.

 - lockfileVersion: 3 => npm v7+ without backwards compatibility

-Some legacy code bases are still on version 1 and if you are working with a team and you happen to update your node js, as soon as you run npm install you upgrade the whole package-lock.json to version 2 and then you commit it with your code (that will be totally irrelevant to your actual commit.
+Some legacy codebases are still using version 1.
+If you’re working with a team and you happen to update your Node.js version, running npm install will automatically upgrade the entire package-lock.json to version 2.
+Consequently, when you commit this change with your code, it becomes irrelevant to your actual commit.
 This situation leads to a warning for people who are still on npm 6:

 npm WARN read-shrinkwrap This version of npm is compatible with lockfileVersion@1, but package-lock.json was generated for lockfileVersion@2.
 I’ll try to do my best with it!